donut-party/donut-docs-site/content/docs/system/_index.md

 **`:donut.system.plugin/system-defaults`**

-This gets merged with a system via `(merge system-defaults system)`, meaning that any values in your system map take precedence over those in the plugin.
+This gets merged with a system via `(recursive-merge system-defaults system)`, meaning that any values in your system map take precedence over those in the plugin.
 One use case for this is if your plugin relies on some configuration, and you want to provide defaults that can be overridden.

 **`:donut.system.plugin/system-merge`**

-This gets merge with a system via `(merge system system-merge)`, meaning that plugin values will take precedence over those already in the system.
+This gets merge with a system via `(recursive-merge system system-merge)`, meaning that plugin values will take precedence over those already in the system.

 **`:donut.system.plugin/system-update`**